canalplus/rx-player/doc/api/index.md

 _return value_: ``Number|null``

-The minimum seekable player position.
-Null if no content is loaded.
+The minimum seekable player position. ``null`` if no content is loaded.

 This is useful for live contents, where server-side buffer size are often not infinite.
 This method allows thus to seek at the earliest possible time.